 Doctors go into medicine for various reasons but mostly to help people.
 That is why Vianney Ntakirutimana from the country of Burundi in East Africa went into General Medicine.
 After taking his medical exams Vianney went into General Practice.
 Still, after meeting so many patients with eye disease and untreated cataracts, he did not feel like he could do enough.
 In Burundi, cataracts are the primary cause of blindness for those who are over fifty years old.

 “There are roughly fifteen ophthalmologists in Burundi who can treat eye disease and remove cataracts for everyone in the country.”

-But HelpMeSee is changing that with our MSICS training program that uses our Eye Surgery Simulator and Cataract Surgery eBook.
+But HelpMeSee is changing that with our MSICS training program that uses our Eye Surgery Simulator and e-learning opportunities.
 This cannot happen without your contributions.
 The doctors who participate in the HelpMeSee training program are humanitarians like Dr. Ntakirutimana, who treat the poor.
 This is why we must support their training.